-\autoref{fig:phase_change} further quantifies these phase transitions and their energy dependencies.
-As shown in \autoref{fig:phase_change}(a), a 3 mW laser pulse drives the peak temperature ($\mathrm{T_{peak}}$) to approximately $\mathrm{280^\circ C}$, inducing crystallization with a sigmoidal rise in crystallinity that stabilizes after cooling, confirming a nonvolatile set state.
-In \autoref{fig:phase_change}(b), a higher-power 5 mW pulse elevates $\mathrm{T_{peak}}$ to $\mathrm{700^\circ C}$, initiating melting followed by rapid quenching, which erases the structural order ($\mathrm{P}\approx0$) and restores the amorphous phase. \autoref{fig:phase_change}(c) plots the relationship between input energy and crystallinity, showing that complete crystallization requires $\mathrm{\sim0.5-0.6}$ nJ, while amorphization occurs with a smaller but abrupt energy threshold, highlighting the low thermal budget of the reset process.
-This indicates that among the crystallization and amorphization process, crystallization is easier to control due to its less abrupt nature.
-Thus, the crystallization process is named the ''Set" process, as the setup of intermediate levels is typically done during the crystallization cycle.
-The energy-footprint comparison in \autoref{fig:phase_change}(d) demonstrates that GST-467 devices occupy the desired low-energy, small-footprint regime relative to other highly used PCMs such as GST-225, $\mathrm{Sb_2Se_3}$, and GSST-2241.
-This superior efficiency arises from GST-467’s moderate crystallization temperature, which enhances thermal stability, and its comparatively lower melting point, which reduces reset energy demand.
+\autoref{fig:phase_change} quantifies these phase transitions and their energy dependencies.
+As shown in \autoref{fig:phase_change}(a), a 3 mW laser pulse raises the peak temperature ($\mathrm{T_{peak}}$) to approximately $\mathrm{280^\circ C}$, inducing crystallization with a sigmoidal rise in crystallinity that stabilizes after cooling, confirming a non-volatile set state.
+In \autoref{fig:phase_change}(b), a higher-power 5 mW pulse elevates $\mathrm{T_{peak}}$ to $\mathrm{700^\circ C}$, initiating melting followed by rapid quenching, which erases structural order ($\mathrm{P}\approx0$) and restores the amorphous phase. \autoref{fig:phase_change}(c) plots the relationship between input energy and crystallinity, showing that complete crystallization requires $\mathrm{\sim0.5-0.6}$ nJ.
+At the same time, amorphization occurs at a lower, but abrupt, energy threshold, highlighting the reset process's low thermal budget.
+This indicates that, among the crystallization and amorphization processes, crystallization is easier to control because it is less abrupt.
+Thus, the crystallization process is named the ``Set" process, as the setup of intermediate levels is typically done during the crystallization cycle.

-Together, \autoref{fig:lasing_scheme} and \autoref{fig:phase_change} elucidate both the operational principle and the thermodynamic behavior of GST-467.
-The laser-driven scheme enables precise, reversible phase modulation with minimal energy consumption, establishing GST-467 as a promising platform for high-speed, low-power reconfigurable photonic and nonvolatile memory applications.
+{ A specific intermediate level is therefore set by controlling a single analog quantity, the crystalline fraction $\mathrm{P}$, through the cumulative thermal dose of the programming pulses.
+Because the crystallization branch is gradual, the smooth, sigmoidal $\mathrm{P(t)}$ in \autoref{fig:phase_change}(a) and the monotonic energy-versus-$\mathrm{P}$ relationship in \autoref{fig:phase_change}(c) map each target level to a well-defined dose, in contrast to the abrupt amorphization branch.
+In practice, a level is reached deterministically by accumulative programming with a train of identical, sub-threshold pulses, as already established for on-chip phase-change synapses \cite{cheng2017chip}, combined with an optical write-and-verify step in which the device's own low-power transmission is read between pulses and the next pulse adjusted until the target level is reached.
+This closed-loop, single-parameter scheme can address any of the 48 levels, and, because the intermediate states are non-volatile, no holding signal is required once a level has been written. }